-COVID-19 stifled the education system, not just in the United States, but across the world.
-In-person classes are a thing of the past, and the fate of them is quite uncertain.
-Most college students have no idea as to if they will be taking classes in person this fall.
+COVID-19 stifled the education system, not just in the United States but across the world.
+In-person classes are a thing of the past, and their fate is quite uncertain.
+Most college students do not know if they will be taking classes in person this fall.
 Some schools like Harvard have decided to keep things fully online –while, sadly, keeping tuition the same.

 The state of education in the U.S. is clearly dismal, and the end of such dreariness is unknown.
-Recently, President Trump has made a push to reopen schools, despite the re-uptick in COVID cases.
+Recently, President Trump has pushed to reopen schools despite the re-uptick in COVID cases.
 Whether or not such reopening is a good idea is to be decided by the health professionals.
-However, what we’d like to focus on is the president’s ultimatum regarding reopening.
+However, we’d like to focus on the president’s reopening ultimatum.

 This, of course, brings about many issues.
-For instance, many of the countries these students are from have travel restrictions in place for COVID.
+For instance, many of the countries these students are from have travel restrictions in place for COVID-19.
 Where are these students going?
 They certainly will not be able to go back home.
 The level of uncertainty this has created amongst international students is immense.

 It has been speculated that CUNY might be doing this during the fall –as CUNY has one of the highest-density international student populations of all higher-education institutions.
 And it is looking this way.
 But, of the schools that are not, it is quite likely that they will be reluctant to comply with ICE.
 We will have more on this story as it develops.